You can contact me at Daniel [dot] Brown [at] yahoo [dot] com.

-I recently became engaged to an absolutely amazing woman, Tamaryn Kelley.
+I recently married an absolutely amazing woman, Tamaryn Kelley Brown.
 She’s a mental health counselor.

 On a whim she decided to become a painter one random day.
 Last week she decided to try drawing.
 To the right is a sketch from her second day of learning to draw.
 She’s freakishly talented at everything she tries.

+We have one awesome but epileptic cat (Dizzy).
 We have a pup named Bandit.
-Here is a portrait I drew of him:
+Here’s a portrait I drew of him: